Vinegar Proof

 The Difference Between Knowing and Proving

-Take heart burn for instance.
-If you don't have documented "proof" that vinegar can help with your heart burn how can you possibly "know" it will do you any good.
+Take heartburn for instance.
+If you don't have documented "proof" that vinegar can help with your heartburn how can you possibly "know" it will do you any good.

 The words “know” and “prove” have very different meanings and should not be used interchangeably.
 There are countless facts in our world that you, at least on a personal level, “know” to be true without ever putting them up for scientific scrutiny.
 You know from personal experience that they are true and would never ask for validation.